 Our Continuous Route Holidays

-Our new holiday between León and Santiago de Compostela is the long-awaited Spanish continuation of our perennially popular Route St Jacques holiday.
+Between León and Santiago de Compostela is the Spanish continuation of our perennially popular Route St Jacques holiday.
 Pilgrim feet have passed over these trails for a thousand years, their journey culminating in an embrace of the statue of St James.
-We follow in their footsteps, but taking only the most scenic parts of the route

 This walk takes you on a west to east route from coastal Ravenglass to Penrith, with between 9 and 13 miles walked daily and ascents and descents ranging from under 500ft to over 2,000ft.